-- A. Energy Efficiency Plans4 should be designed, where possible, to complement the objectives of Rhode Island's energy programs and policies energy efficiency; renewable energy; and clean energy programs, and to describe their interactions with them, including, but not limited to, the System Reliability Procurement Plan; energy efficiency, renewable energy, and clean energy programs; utility long-range gas plans; utility electric last resort procurement; Infrastructure, Safety & Reliability (ISR) Plans; the Renewable Energy Standard; the Renewable Energy Growth Program; the Net Metering Program; and the Long-Term Contracting for Renewable Energy Standard.
+- A. Energy Efficiency Plans4 should be designed, where possible, to complement the objectives of Rhode Island's energy efficiency; renewable energy; and clean energy programs, and describe their interaction with them, including, but not limited to, the System Reliability Procurement Plan; the Renewable Energy Standard; the Renewable Energy Growth Program; the Net Metering Program; and the Long-Term Contracting for Renewable Energy Standard.
 Energy Efficiency Plans should also be coordinated, where possible, with other applicable energy procurement, planning, and investment programs, including, but not limited to, Standard Offer Supply Procurement. - B. Innovation.
-Energy Efficiency Plans should address consider new and emerging issues as they relate to Least Cost Procurement (e.g., CHP, strategic electrification, integration of grid modernization, gas service expansion, distributed generation and storage technologies, energy efficiency services for non regulated fuels, etc.), as appropriate, including how they may meet State policy objectives and provide system, customer, environmental, and societal benefits. - C. Comprehensiveness.
-The distribution company should consistently design energy efficiency and conservation programs and strategies to ensure that all customers have an opportunity to benefit comprehensively through types of measures or depth of services, to realizeing both near-term and long-lived savings opportunities; to deliver both state-wide and location-specific savings; and to ensure equitable customer access where appropriate, from expanded investments in this lower-cost resource.
+Energy Efficiency Plans should address new and emerging issues as they relate to Least Cost Procurement (e.g., CHP, strategic electrification, integration of grid modernization, gas service expansion, distributed generation and storage technologies, energy efficiency services for non-regulated fuels, etc.), as appropriate, including how they may meet State policy objectives and provide system, customer, environmental, and societal benefits. - C. Comprehensiveness.
+The distribution company should consistently design programs and strategies to ensure that all customers have an opportunity to benefit comprehensively through types of measures or depth of services, realizing both nearterm and long-lived savings opportunities where appropriate, from expanded investments in this low-cost resource.
 The programs should be designed and implemented in a coordinated fashion by the distribution company, in active and ongoing consultation with the Energy Efficiency and Resource Management Council (Council). - D. Equity.
-The portfolio of programs proposed by the distribution company should be designed to ensure equitable access to, participation in, and distribution of funding for, energy efficiency and conservation that different sectors and all customers receive opportunities to participate and secure efficiency resources that are lower cost than the cost of supply. - E. Build on prior plans.
-Energy Efficiency Plans shall describe the recent energy efficiency programs offered by the distribution company and highlight how the Energy Efficiency Plans supplement and expand upon these offerings at the appropriate level of detail, including, but not limited to, new measures, implementation strategies, measures specifically intended for demand or load
+The portfolio of programs proposed by the distribution company should be designed to ensure that different sectors and all customers receive opportunities to participate and secure efficiency resources lower cost than the cost of supply. - E. Build on prior plans.
+Energy Efficiency Plans shall describe the recent energy efficiency programs offered by the distribution company and highlight how the Energy Efficiency Plans supplement and expand upon these offerings at the appropriate level of detail, including, but not limited to, new measures, implementation strategies, measures specifically intended for demand or load management, and new programs as appropriate. - F. Build on prior programs.
+Distribution company program development shall proceed by building upon what has been learned to date in distribution company program experience, systematically identifying new opportunities and pursuing comprehensiveness of measure implementation, as appropriate and feasible.